What is good?

 Always consult with a healthcare provider if you have concerns about using Midol Complete, especially if you are taking other medications or have health conditions that might be affected by its ingredients.

-How many Midol tablets can I take for cramps in a day?
+How many Midol tablets can i take for cramps in a day?

 The dosage of Midol, or any medication, should always be taken according to the instructions provided on the package or as advised by a healthcare professional.